castle-engine/castle-engine/examples/images_videos/image_decompose/README.md

-# Read DDS and decompose multiple images
+# Read KTX or DDS and decompose multiple images

-Read DDS and decompose multiple images into a number of simple images.
+Read KTX or DDS and decompose into a number of simple images (PNG).

+- Reads file given as a command-line argument,
-Reads DDS file $1, outputs some information about it, and (if not --no-save) saves a sequence of PNG files xxx-yyy.png (where xxx comes from the basename of $1, and yyy is the consecutive number from 0, and the files are saved in $1 directory).
+- outputs some information about it,
+- and saves a sequence of PNG files `xxx-yyy.png` where `xxx` comes from the basename of $1, and `yyy` is the consecutive number from 0.

+The PNG files are saved in the same directory as input KTX / DDS.
+Use `--no-save` option to not save files (it then only outputs information).

 Try

 ```
-./dds_decompose data/marble_with_colored_mipmaps.dds
+./image_decompose data/marble_with_colored_mipmaps.dds
 ```

 Using [Castle Game Engine](https://castle-engine.io/).